cstuartroe/MyFleetSheetsAPI/README.md

    * outputs plaintext JSON to standard terminal output, which can be redirected to a file
    * is essentially the same between languages
  * An API within the language
-   * provides a method in the language to fetch API data as JSON (Python and JS) or a language-specific data structure (Java, C++, PHP)
+   * provides a method in the language to fetch API data as JSON or a close equivalent (Python, Ruby, JS, PHP) or a language-specific data structure (Java, C++)
    * varies slightly according to programming language

 ## The Fleet Sheets CLI